transcending1/Review/admin/subpage/modules/module_doc/Multi-Class K_neighbors.md

 ### 3.n_neighbors
-+ Description

-Number of neighbors to use by default for :meth:`kneighbors` queries.
+'Number of neighbors to use by default for :meth:`kneighbors` queries.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |